Training Your Brain Can Relieve Mental and Physical Symptoms

 - Talk about it.
-It’s common for fibromyalgia sufferers to feel like we’re struggling on our own, with no one to understand — or even believe — what we’re going through.
+It’s common for fibromyalgia sufferers to feel like they're struggling on their own, with no one to understand — or even believe — what they're going through.
 Talk to your friends and family about your fibro fog, as often talking aloud can make things seem clearer.

 How to Clear Fibro Fog

 Although memory loss can suggest a deeper cognitive problem, this is not the case in fibromyalgia cases.
 Experts insist that you have not lost your memories, they’ve just been misplaced, and with the help of certain techniques, you can improve your access to them.

 Some of the most helpful exercises for clearing the fog are also some of the simplest: